Anna-Stacy/gencg_h2501/WeeklyJournals/Week_10.md

 What failed: Knowing it will be a struggle finding complex inspirations for geometric tarot shapes the way they are portrayed in the image above.

 Next step: I want to make a trial art.
 I want to use layering: a smooth gradient background, a clear central disc, and state-based details like stars.
-Basically: atmosphere first, gimmicks second.